BMC tells society its trees are dangerous, but doesn't chop them

-Acting on the advice of officials who had surveyed the trees last month, residents of a Santacruz (East) society wrote to the H/East ward asking that the dead trees be chopped; however, no action has been taken
+Acting on advice of officials who had surveyed trees last month, residents of a Mumbai society wrote to the H/East ward asking that dead trees be chopped; however, no action has been taken

 Residents of a Santacruz-based society have done all they can to get the Brihanmumbai Municipal Corporation (BMC) to chop off dead trees on their premises which they fear, may collapse any day, but the civic body hasn’t paid much heed to their requests.
 Ironically, the civic body had identified the trees as dangerous in the first place.